The Science of a Very Long Straw

 - A Really Long Straw (science activity at Scientific American)

-View more family science activities in the Science Activities for All Ages! area.
+View more family science activities in the STEM Activities for Kids area.